 For the 2PCF, we also find excellent recovery of the underlying true signal.
 The orange curve of Figure~\ref{fig:fc_wp} shows the performance of the correction on the projected 2-point correlation function.
-At scales greater than the fiber collision scale $r_p > 0.5h^{-1}$Mpc, the correction almost perfectly recovers the true signal.
+At scales greater than the fibre collision scale $r_p > 0.5h^{-1}$Mpc, the correction almost perfectly recovers the true signal.
+The residual systematic error is insignificant at approximately $7\%$ of the sample variance.
 At smaller scales, the scheme still results in large improvements compared to the uncorrected measurement, but the residual relative to the true signal is still significant.
 However, this is not a significant issue since scales below $0.4h^{-1}$Mpc are also systematics dominated and remain largely uninformative for cosmological analysis \citep[][]{2022bYuan, 2021Lange}.
-However, the success of the correction scheme on the projected 2PCF on larger scales is expected because, by definition, the projected 2PCF marginalizes over the LOS positions and is thus not strongly sensitive to fiber collision effects.
-The large-scale effects we see for the blue curve in Figure~\ref{fig:fc_wp} is coming from the finite LOS integration length $\pi_\mathrm{max}$, which we set to $30h^{-1}$Mpc for this analysis.
+However, the success of the correction scheme on the projected 2PCF on larger scales is expected because, by definition, the projected 2PCF marginalises over the LoS positions and is thus not strongly sensitive to fibre collision effects.
+The large-scale effects we see for the blue curve in Figure~\ref{fig:fc_wp} is coming from the finite LoS integration length $\pi_\mathrm{max}$, which we set to $30h^{-1}$Mpc for this analysis.

-To summarize, we have shown through these tests that we can successfully remove the effects of fiber collision with our redshift recovery scheme, at least to the level of precision required for a CMASS analysis on relevant scales.
-Further improvements to the method are likely needed for a future DESI analysis, where will utilize measurements of significantly higher precision and extending down to much smaller scales.
+To summarise, we have shown through these tests that we can successfully remove the effects of fibre collision with our redshift recovery scheme, at least to the level of precision required for a CMASS analysis on relevant scales.
+Further improvements to the method are likely needed for a future DESI analysis, where will utilise measurements of significantly higher precision and extending down to much smaller scales.
 We reserve that discussion for a future paper.